Electrical Safety Certificate Cost

 An Electrical Installation Certificate (EIC) states that an electrical installation is safe to use and is required for all major installations in the home such as new consumer units and any work requiring new circuits or any electrical work in special locations such as bathrooms.

-Landlords are required to have their electrical equipment checked every 5 years or when a new tenant moves in to receive an up to date certificate.
+Landlords are required to have their electrical equipment checked every 5 years or when a new tenant moves in to receive an up-to-date certificate.

 A homeowner may also require one by law if they are planning to sell their home, as they must provide proof to the estate agent and potential buyer that all electrical elements are safe and compliant.